smatechnologies/ibm-i-agent-docs/docs/configuration/configuration.md

     b.
 After digital certificates are obtained and installed, or created from within the IBM DCM application, assign one or more digital certificates to the four LSAM Applications.
 8. After setting all the LSAM options and completing other preparations (above), use the LSAM sub-menu 6.
 If the LSAM server jobs were already started, they must first be stopped using the sub-menu option 2, in order for new LSAM Parameter values to be implemented.
     Then use sub-menu option 1 to restart the server jobs.
     a.
-The same operation holds true for the LSAM\'s SMAFT server job, managed from sub-menu 8, although in most cases a SMAFT Parameters flag will indicate that the SMAFT Server job will stop and restart along with all the other LSAM server jobs.
+The same operation holds true for the LSAM's SMAFT server job, managed from sub-menu 8, although in most cases a SMAFT Parameters flag will indicate that the SMAFT Server job will stop and restart along with all the other LSAM server jobs.